commaai/pandajs/README.md

 Creates a new Panda instance

 * `options` *optional*
   * `selectDevice`: (*optional* `function(devices, callback)`) A user defined function for selecting which available device to use, parameters are an array of discovered devices and a callback function.
 The method can either return the desired device, return a promise, or use the callback function.
-There is no timeout for this method, so make sure it eventually does one of those three things.
+There is no timeout for this method, so make sure it eventually does one of those three things. *This option does nothing in browser mode since webusb has it's own UI for selecting the device.*

 ### Methods
 #### `Panda.connect()` -> `Promise: string`